 ADSO-4210.
 OFFICE SYSTEMS ADMINISTRATION AND SUPERVISION.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): ADSO-4037.
 Corequisite(s): None.
 Competencies development in the area of office administration and employee supervision.
 Application of administration concepts to the establishment, coordination, implementation and evaluation of office systems and procedures.
 Will evaluate the effective methods to automate the office on new systems, new equipment, new procedures, as well as personnel necessities.
+The course will be offered onsite, hybrid or remotely.

 CUADRADI CUADRADO, MILDRED.
-Associate Professor, EdD, 2011, Turabo University, Puerto Rico.
+Full Professor, EdD, 2011, Turabo University, Puerto Rico.

-GARCÍA CRUZ, IRIS LYNETTE, Assistant Professor, EdD, 2016, Inter American University, Puerto Rico.
+GARCÍA CRUZ, IRIS LYNETTE, Associate Professor, EdD, 2016, Inter American University, Puerto Rico.